a-manjrekar/flappy-bird-py/README.md

-Simple Falppy Bird like game using Python
+Simple Falppy Bird like game using Pygame in Python